 After an intense kink scene, it is a good idea for both parties to rehydrate.
-However, it is the Dom’s responsibility to get their sub a glass of water to drink.
-Moreover, drinking water can help prevent headaches, muscles aches, and urinary tract infections.
+However, a key rule with sub aftercare here is that it is the Dom’s responsibility to get their sub a glass of water to drink.
+Moreover, drinking water can help prevent headaches, muscle aches, and urinary tract infections.

 Therefore, having two glasses of water nearby before a BDSM scene starts is a good habit to get into.

 BDSM scenes can be quite dirty.
 Sweat, lubes, bodily fluids, wax – they all need to be cleaned up.
-The Dom can get a towel and wipe up their sub and themselves.
-They can also help straighten things back up and put away any toys and other implements.
+The Dom can get a towel and wipe up their sub and themselves, help straighten things back up, and put away any toys and other implements.

-A sub may have marks and bruises from a hard and intense kink session.
-The Dom can massage limbs that were tied up, and apply lotion to any other sore spots.
+Having a first-aid kit readily available is handy for sub aftercare because a sub may have marks and bruises from a hard and intense kink session, especially if they use their safeword because they were pushed too far.
+The Dom can massage limbs sore from bondage play, and apply lotion to other sore spots.
 Some people swear by arnica cream but any lotion without menthol or alcohol is good.
 My favorite to use is one with shea butter.

 Having Advil in your kit (brought with the water from tip #4) can help prevent swelling and bruising.

-Stuffies, or stuffed toys, are another tool in providing proper aftercare.
-Littles especially love stuffies, and having one to cuddle and recuperate with helps them cope and deal with loneliness.
+Stuffies, or stuffed toys, are another tool in providing proper aftercare for subs.
+With couples that like DDlg, littles especially love stuffies, and having one to cuddle and recuperate with helps them cope and deal with loneliness.
 Therefore, a Dom should bring the stuffie to their little after a play session.

 On the other hand, if the little doesn’t own a stuffie, this is a good opportunity for the Dom to buy them one.

-This one is probably my favorite for obvious reasons.
+Being brought to orgasm is probably my favorite sub aftercare tip for obvious reasons.
 It may be the farthest thing from their mind after a hard scene but an orgasm can help the sub calm down, and to refocus.

-After all the previous steps have been taken, it’s good for a D/s relationship if both individuals discuss a scene after it’s over.
+After all the previous steps of sub aftercarehave been taken, it’s good for a D/s relationship if both individuals discuss a scene after it’s over.
 Doing all the relevant previous steps ensures that they are both calm and relaxed and can talk freely and openly.

 This is a good time to figure out what went great, and what you’d like to try next time.

-Even if you’re married or in a long-term D/s relationship, next day communication is really important.
-Subdrop can occur even days after a play session, so even a simple text or phone call can mean a lot.
+Even if you’re married or in a long-term D/s relationship, next day communication is essential when it comes to proper aftercare for subs.
+Sub drop can occur even days after a play session, so even a simple text or phone call can mean a lot.